 This sheet is about exposure to the HPV vaccine during pregnancy and while breastfeeding.
 This information should not take the place of medical care and advice from your healthcare provider.

 What is HPV?

 Human papillomavirus (HPV) is the most common infection that is passed by skin-to-skin sexual contact.
 There are over 200 different kinds of HPV.
 At least half of all sexually active people have been exposed to at least one type of HPV.
 Most people will have no symptoms of HPV infection and no related health problems.
 However, some types of HPV do cause health problems, like genital warts.
 Others can cause cancer of the cervix and vagina, the penis, the mouth/throat, and the anus.

 What is the HPV vaccine?

-Yes.
-Noninfectious vaccines like the HPV vaccine are compatible with breastfeeding.
-Be sure to talk to your health care provider about all your choices for breastfeeding.
+The CDC notes that the HPV vaccine can be given to a person who is breastfeeding.
+Be sure to talk to your healthcare provider about all your breastfeeding questions.

 If a male gets the HPV vaccine, could it affect fertility (ability to get partner pregnant) or increase the chance of birth defects?